michaelkeeling/saturn2017-architecture-functional-workshop/README.md

 # SATURN 2017: Architecture and the Functional Frontier Workshop

-Functional programming has found it’s way into enterprise software systems.
+Functional programming has found its way into enterprise software systems.
 Pure functional languages such as Common Lisp, Haskell, and ML, which always had a devoted following in academics, are seeing increased mainstream use in industry.
-Traditional OO languages such as C# and Java have evolved, seeing changes to the core language and libraries, to allow for programming in a functional style.
+Traditional OO languages such as C# and Java have evolved, seeing changes to their core syntax and libraries, to allow for programming in a functional style.
 When developers look for their next language, they are increasingly looking for a functional language.
 Rather than working around Java’s assumption that objects are mutable, they are choosing languages with